New York Weather History: Weather Conditions During NYC's Gay Pride Parades

 1999 (June 27)

-The high reached 90° after a very warm morning low of 75°.
+The high reached 90° after a very warm morning low of 75° (the warmest low of any Gay Pride Sunday).
 Afternoon dew points were in the uncomfortable 68°-72° range, producing a sweltering heat index of 96°.

 2000 (June 25)